shubham1091/Python_for_everybody/Data_Structures/Chapter_Ten/reading.md

 - Since Python does not have to build tuple structures to be<br>
   modifiable, they are simpler and more efficient in terms of <br>
   memory use and performance than list
-- So in our program when we are makin "temporary variables"<br>
+- So in our program when we are making "temporary variables"<br>
   we prefer tuples over lists

 ## <span style="color:#f6fc2d">Tuples and Assignment</span>